-You need a vessel agent license to sell or register any watercraft that can be used as a means of transportation on the water.
+You need a vessel agent license to register any watercraft that can be used as a means of transportation on the water.

 How to Apply for a Vessel Agent License

 To apply for your license, submit the following:

 - Application for Appointment and Agreement as a Non-Public Undocumented Vessel Registration Agent (OL 54).

 - Live scan fingerprint and Request for Live Scan Service (DMV 8016).

 - If filing as a corporation, limited liability company, or limited liability partnership owned business: Statement of Information or Statement of Information LLC filed with the Secretary of State.